-That’s exactly what I have designed for you.
+That’s the intention behind this blog post series.
 I will be sharing this series with my Fair Fit Beginners Sewing students, but it is also available to you online as a resource.
 Each post will help you learn what to expect in the process, and offer checklists and key takeaways so that you can learn how to sew and develop a strong practice.
-There will be worksheets or workbooks in each post, and you will need to download and print them to get the most out of each article.

 Now lets nail down key questions I’m going to cover, and the steps and information that you need to know before you even touch a machine.

 You need to know what kind of tools and materials are required to start, how much time is needed to be spent on education, how much time to commit to practice at home, and what you can expect in the process of learning the technical skill.

 I have to tell you, it does take time.
 I’ll give you the steps you need to take to get set up to sew and practice on your own, while helping you organize your time so that can practice and invest in your new craft.
 Basically, I’m going to give you a sewing practice regimen in one of the next posts- and this guide will help you know when and how long to practice, and outline the time you need to set aside.
 This is essential!
 Just as when we start a new form of exercise, doesn’t it help that someone shows you what you need to do, and know its going to take 30 minutes?